 Elastic Chewing Gum Better for the Environment

 The most important environment for a human being is the own brain, especially the central parts.
 The same parts of the brain also stimulate through cold baths and breathing exercises.
 Not only the central brain benefit from elastic chewing gum but also the external environment.
 This is because of reuse and recycling.
 Plastic chewing gum developed in a time when no one took care of the environment.
 Countless birds and fish suffocated by plastic chewing gum.
 Disposable product was a recipe for financial success.
 They resulted in greater sales and thus higher profits.
 Plastic chewing gum is also sticky and a difficult piece of rubbish to remove.
-Elastic chewing gums provide greater chewing resistance and are better for the environment.
+Elastic chewing gums provide greater chewing resistance.
+In conclusion, elastic chewing gum arose as a state of art to stimulate oral sensations and help protect the environment.